yosuzuk/lagrange-data-proxy/README.md

   - Configure a site name (e.g. "maps-for-my-union")
   - Check if it's deploying

+(see [Netlify's documentation](https://docs.netlify.com/functions/overview/) on how to deploy functions if necessary)

 ## Creating a map on Rentry.co

 - Go to [Rentry.co](https://rentry.co/)